streamnative/function-mesh-website/docs/pulsar-connector.md

       brokerServiceURL: pulsar://test-pulsar-broker.default.svc.cluster.local:6650
     ```

-    For details about fields used for creating the Sink, see [available fields for Sink](#available-fields-for-sink).
+    For details about fields used for creating the sink, see [available fields for sink](#available-fields-for-sink).

-2. Apply the YAML file to create the Sink.
+2. Apply the YAML file to create the sink.

     ```shell
     kubectl apply -f /path/to/sink-sample.yaml
     ```

-3. Check whether the Sink is created successfully.
+3. Check whether the sink is created successfully.

     ```shell
     kubectl get all